imagry/Inertial_Localization/B5_implementation_notes.md

 ### 1. Repository Structure Analysis

-We analyzed the existing codebase to understand the structure and components needed for localization:
+We analyzed the existing codebase to understand t### 4.
+Build and Test Results

+After implementing the necessary changes to the Python bindings, we successfully built and tested the module:

+1. **Build Success**: The Python module now builds successfully with no errors:
+   - Removed control-related components that were causing API signature mismatches
+   - Implemented proper bindings for `AHRSLocHandler` and supporting classes
+   - Updated import statements to include only necessary headers

+2. **Test Script**: Created a comprehensive test script `localization_pybind_test.py` that verifies:
+   - Module initialization and class instantiation
+   - IMU data processing with `UpdateIMU`
+   - Wheel speed updates with `UpdateRearRightSpeed` and `UpdateRearLeftSpeed`
+   - Vehicle state reset and position retrieval

+3. **Test Results**: All tests pass successfully, confirming that:
+   - The module loads correctly
+   - All bound classes can be instantiated
+   - All bound methods can be called without errors
+   - Data flows correctly through the systemnd components needed for localization:

 - Identified key localization components:
   - `AHRSLocHandler`: Main localization handler